themanjotsingh/akjorg-downloader/README.md

 2. Get the downloader [click here](https://github.com/themanjotsingh/akjorg-downloader/releases/tag/1.0).
 Ignore warnings from your web browser or Windows Defender.
 It shows this because of the exe not being signed as well as not being a commonly downloaded file (generally speaking).

-3. Run `AKJorg Kirtan Downloader.py`.
+3. Run `AKJorg Kirtan Downloader.exe`.
 Follow the on screen prompts.

 4. When asked, paste the url.